 - Supervise food production or service or assist dietitians or nutritionists in food service supervision or planning.

-Dietetic Technicians with little to no experience tend to make between $18230 and $20760 while the more experienced ones make over $35250 per year.
+Dietetic Technicians with little to no experience tend to make between $19410 and $22450 while the more experienced ones can earn over $35110 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Dietetic Technician is to move to a higher paying state like RI.
-Right now, the highest paying states for Dietetic Technicians are RI, NY, AL, OH and CT.
+One of the easiest ways to increase your salary as a Dietetic Technician is to move to a higher paying state like OR.
+Right now, the highest paying states for Dietetic Technicians are OR, RI, NY, AK and IN.

-3 other factors that can increase your salary as A Dietetic Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Dietetic Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Dietetic Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Dietetic Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons